dyync/dwb/README.md

 # 4. Verify installation
 yt-dlp --version

-# 5. 'cookies.txt'
+# 5. Install FFmpeg (required for audio/video merging)
-Add own 'cookies.txt'.
-I left some cookies for test but they probably won't work.
-You can get them with any 'cookies.txt' browser extension.
+Add own "cookies.txt".
+I left some but they probably wont gone bad.
+You can get new cookies with any "cookies.txt" browser extension/add-on.

+# 6. Chromium (maybe chromium install failed)
+sudo apt-get install chromium-browser
 ```